-- Population has been on a constant increase for the past few decades in India and the number of Government Colleges is not in the right proportion.
+- The population has been on a constant increase for the past few decades in India and the number of Government Colleges is not in the right proportion.
 Majority of the population in India belong to the middle and lower middle class.
 This set of people lead such a conservative monetory life that their affordability levels start and stop with Government Colleges.
 The limited number of Government colleges across the Country acts as one of the main hurdles for aspiring students who want to pursue their higher education in India.

-- Education, in particular Higher Education is being looked at as a money spindling mechanism more than a crucial tool for the Country’s development.
+- Education, in particular, Higher Education is being looked at as a money spindling mechanism more than a crucial tool for the Country’s development.
 This has pulled down the quality levels of the system fostering quota system and influence from many unwanted political quarters.
-The limitations pertaining to the number of students who can be admitted in Colleges makes the Entrance Exams unrealistically tough.
+The limitations pertaining to the number of students who can be admitted in Colleges make the Entrance Exams unrealistically tough.
 All these deny opportunity to deserving students who want to pursue their higher education in India.

-- In order to manage, rather overcome the issue of limited number of Colleges, the toughness of questions asked in the Entrance Exams is high.
-Even bright students who are confident of clearing the Entrance Exams before attending the same finds it extremely flabbergasting after attending the same.
+- In order to manage, rather overcome the issue of a limited number of Colleges, the toughness of questions asked in the Entrance Exams is high.
+Even bright students who are confident of clearing the Entrance Exams before attending the same find it extremely flabbergasting after attending the same.
 This strategy filters even the best of the talents from pursuing higher education in India

 The limited opportunities available for students post their higher studies in India acts as another major deterrent factor in the education system.
 Let us look at some instances to understand about this aspect in a detailed manner.

-- Out of the thousands of students sieved by IT giants every year during the Campus Recruitment process, less than 25% students are considered employable.
+- Out of the thousands of students sieved by IT giants every year during the Campus Recruitment process, less than 25% of students are considered employable.
 This is mainly due to the low levels of attention given to the quality aspects of education and high levels of focus laid on infrastructural arrangements.
 The interest showed in displaying infrastructural facilities like building, labs and libraries to satisfy the laid requirements does not really reflect in the quality of maintaining the same.
 For instance, Labs and Libraries just remain buildings but do not focus in procuring state of the art equipments and latest books

 - The quantity of qualified Ph.D Scholars produced by the higher education system in India has gone down in a drastic manner during the past few decades.
-This has led to the appointment of under qualified and insufficiently qualified resources as faculties for higher education.
-The poor knowledge imparted to students by such non-qualified teaching professionals tends to foster low level education standards.
+This has led to the appointment of under-qualified and insufficiently qualified resources as faculties for higher education.
+The poor knowledge imparted to students by such non-qualified teaching professionals tends to foster low-level education standards.